 3.7.
 Errors in Calibration Curve Measurements.
 The quadrant photodetector signals U_1 , U_2 , U_3 , and U_4 have been measured with fluctuations caused by the fact that the beam is propagated in the air.
-Investigation in the influence of such fluctuation in [8] shows that at a distance of 16 m the root-mean-square transverse deviation of the laser beam axis is as large as 15 μ m, which introduces an error in the measurement of the laser beam spot position on the quadrant photodetector.
+Investigation into the influence of such a fluctuation in [8] shows that at a distance of 16 m the root-mean-square transverse deviation of the laser beam axis is as large as 15 μ m, which introduces an error in the measurement of the laser beam spot position on the quadrant photodetector.
 To compensate for this in the present conditions, the error δU in the measurement of the photodetector signal has been calculated from several series of photodetector signal measurements with the laser beam axis position "at the QPr center".
-The errors in the quantities S{up} , S{down} , S{left} , and S{right} , see (1), have been taken into account for the calculation.
-The major error in determination of the quadrant photodetector displacement during the calibration measurements is the inaccuracy^{} of the QPr positioning in the laser beam axis and for this δU has been taken into account.
+The errors in the quantities $S{\rm up}$, $S{\rm down}$, $S{\rm left}$, and $S{\rm right}$, see (1), have been taken into account for the calculation measurements is the inaccuracy1 of the QPr positioning in the laser beam axis and for this δU has been taken into account.